kreijack/bombrowser/tests/TESTS.md

 Passed: [X]

-#### Test 8.6.15 - Confirmation dialog / success (3)
-Test description:
-- click on the copy checkbox
-- change the new/code in 82004B"
-- A confirmation dialog appears; press yes

-Expected results:
-- The editor of the new code appears.
-- There are attached document and a children list

-Passed: [X]

-#### Test 8.6.14 - Confirmation dialog / success (3)
-Test description:
-- click on the copy checkbox
-- change the new/code in 82004C"
-- check the "Copy document" checkbox
-- press "Copy/Revise button"
-- A confirmation dialog appears; press yes

-Expected results:
-- The editor of the new code appears.
-- There are not attached document.
-- There are children list.

-Passed: [X]

 #### Test 8.6.15 - Revise a code / date error
 Test description:
 - enter an incorrect date (eg. 'xxxx')